mvolkmann/blog/src/smalltalk.md

 override methods and save the new subclasses in a new package or "file out".
 Doing this enables installing the new package in a fresh image.

+To see the file path for the currently running image, select Help...About this System...
+This opens a Text Editor window that displays basic information about Cuis Smalltalk.
+It also opens a dialog that displays the current version of Cuis Smalltalk, the latest update number, and the file page to the current image.

 ## Help

 The World menu contains a Help submenu which contains the following: